 - MUSC 001 (and above) = General Elective Credit in Music

 - The Registrar’s Office does not give equivalencies for Major requirements.
 When you declare a major the department will determine your credits toward the major.

 - The Transfer Equivalency Report shows all transfer courses that we have accepted, but will only show equivalent credit for the maximum amount of credit allowed.
-We only allow 15 credits from a 2 year school or 16 from a 4 year school.
+We only allow a maximum of 16 credits by transfer.